Skip to main content

 Create a package.json

-You can look on Github for all package.json files, but here is an example of a good package.json:
+You can check out all the package.json files on Github, but here's an example of a good package.json:

 {